vala-lang/vala-docs/source/tutorials/main/06-00-libraries/06-03-binding-libraries-with-vapi-files.rst

 * Adding extra metadata to standardise the interface or make various other changes.
 * Generating a VAPI file from the above sources using *vapigen*.

-Specific instructions on how to generate bindings are in the `Vala Bindings Tutorial </tutorials/bindings>`_
+Specific instructions on how to generate bindings are in the :doc:`Vala Bindings Tutorial </tutorials/bindings>`.